aluxian/Messenger-for-Desktop/README.md

     $ gulp pack:win32:portable

 These tasks only work on Windows machines due to their dependencies: [Squirrel.Windows](https://github.com/Squirrel/Squirrel.Windows) and Microsoft's SignTool.

+You can also use AppVeyor for Windows builds.
+Just set a git tag to your commit and upload it.
+AppVeyor will start the build and create a new GitHub release with the specified tag.
+You'll also have to replace some secret keys with your own to make it work.

 ### Linux